Beige terrier looking at an open laptop

 Dog STD Symptoms

-So, how do you notice whether or not an STD is present in your dog?
-STD symptoms in dogs are not dissimilar to those of a bacterial infection or an allergic reaction, so they can often be confused for other illnesses.
-It is important to remember any times your dog has been sexually active and make note of it so you can update your veterinarian.
+While each STD has its own list of symptoms, general STD symptoms in dogs are not dissimilar to those of a bacterial infection or an allergic reaction.
+As a result, they can often be confused for other illnesses.
+To keep your dog safe, it is important to remember any times your dog has been sexually active and make a note of it so you can update your veterinarian.

 What does it mean if your dog is diagnosed with an STD?
 Is it fatal?
 Can it be cured?
 The answer varies from disease to disease.

 Brucellosis is difficult to diagnose and treat.
 Although laboratory tests can be run, their success and accuracy is questionable.
-Likewise, the treatment that is often prescribed is long term antibiotics, but your own veterinarian can best decide what action to take.2 Unfortunately, dogs with any history of brucellosis cannot be bred due to this difficulty with diagnosis and treatment.
+Likewise, the treatment that is often prescribed is long-term antibiotics, but your dog’s veterinarian will decide what is the best action to take.2 Unfortunately, dogs with any history of brucellosis cannot be bred due to this difficulty with diagnosis and treatment.

 Like the herpesvirus present in humans, canine herpesvirus does not currently have a cure.3 The infection will remain in the dog's body throughout their entire life.
-You veterinarian may still suggest some treatments that have occasionally worked to reduce puppy’s discomfort, but typically the severity of the flare-ups calms over time.3
+Your veterinarian may still suggest some treatments that have occasionally worked to reduce a puppy’s discomfort, but typically, the severity of the flare-ups calms over time.3

 However, if your dog has been diagnosed with this disease, talk to your veterinarian if you notice they are going through serious discomfort so you can make a plan on how to ease this pain for them.
 To best prevent puppies from infection, keep your pregnant dog away from other dogs at least 3 weeks before they are due to give birth.3

-Canine transmissible venereal tumors are often treated through a number of steps, including surgical removal, chemotherapy and radiation therapy.5 Typically, most veterinarians will opt for chemotherapy as the success of this treatment is good.5 However, in rare cases, the tumor has already spread throughout the body, which can then be harder to treat.
+There are several treatment options for canine transmissible venereal tumors, including surgical removal, chemotherapy or radiation therapy.5 Typically, most veterinarians will opt for chemotherapy as the success rate of this treatment is good.5 However, in rare cases, the tumor has already spread throughout the body, which can then be harder to treat.

 FAQs